 23 July 2025, 9:06 am

-West Nile-based journalist Andy Opingopi says his approach to reporting has shifted significantly following a training on gender-sensitive reporting by the Uganda Media Women’s Association (UMWA).
+West Nile-based journalist Andy Opingopi says his approach to reporting has changed significantly following training on gender-sensitive reporting by the Uganda Media Women’s Association (UMWA).

-For more than a decade in journalism, Opingopi operated within the traditional confines of a deeply patriarchal society.
-His storytelling often excluded women’s perspectives — a gap he now attributes to the cultural norms in his community and his own limited understanding of gender inclusivity.
+For over a decade in journalism, Opingopi operated within the traditional confines of a deeply patriarchal society.
+His storytelling often excluded women’s perspectives—a gap he now attributes to the cultural norms of his community and his own limited understanding of gender inclusivity.

 “In our society, when a man speaks, it’s assumed he represents the whole family, including the woman.
-I carried that mind-set into my journalism without realizing I was excluding women,” Opingopi said.
+I carried that mindset into my journalism without realising I was excluding women,” Opingopi said.

-Andy recalls that the first day of training was nothing short of uncomfortable.
-He admitted to defending male dominance during discussions, only to face criticism from female participants who were more educated and vocal on gender matters.
+Andy recalls that the first day of training was far from comfortable.
+He admitted defending male dominance during discussions, only to face criticism from female participants who were more educated and vocal on gender issues.

-“I got a lot of backlash from women in the room.
-Many of them were educated, experienced, and vocal on gender issues.
-I was just being me a man defending masculinity, believing that men should lead and women should follow.
+“I received a lot of backlash from women in the room.
+Many were educated, experienced, and outspoken on gender matters.
+I was just being me—a man defending masculinity, believing men should lead and women follow.
 That was the society I knew,” he recounted.

-However, that discomfort became a trigger for reflection.
+However, that discomfort triggered reflection.
 “The second day was different.
-I started reflecting on what I thought was normal.
+I began questioning what I had always thought was normal.
 The training forced me to unlearn and relearn.
-I realized that reporting without the voices of women is not reporting at all it is discrimination,” he said.
+I realised that reporting without women’s voices is not reporting at all—it is discrimination,” he said.

-He told Mama FM journalist that he remembers a critical moment when participants posed a direct question to him “Someone asked me if you’re reporting about menstruation, breastfeeding, or childbirth, which are issues peculiar to women, why would you only use a man as your source?
-How will he have empathy or even the right understanding?
-That question stuck with me.
-I realized that my reports had been half-done stories — without the woman’s voice, the story was incomplete.”
+He told a Mama FM journalist about a critical moment when a participant asked, “If you’re reporting on menstruation, breastfeeding, or childbirth—issues specific to women—why would you only use a man as your source?
+How can he have empathy or the right understanding?”
+That question stayed with him.
+He realised his reports had been half-finished stories—without the woman’s voice, the story was incomplete.

 Since then, Opingopi has made deliberate changes to his journalism.
 He now pays close attention to the language he uses, both on air and in his writing.

-“I became intentional in choosing gender-sensitive words.
-For example, I now consciously use ‘chairperson’ instead of ‘chairman.’
-I emphasize gender-neutral language on air, even when referring to guests,” he noted.
+“I became intentional about choosing gender-sensitive words.
+For example, I now consciously use ‘chairperson’ instead of ‘chairman’.
+I emphasise gender-neutral language on air, even when referring to guests,” he noted.

 Opingopi also sought further knowledge through training in the Gender Action Learning System (GALS) methodology to strengthen his advocacy for gender equality in media content.